glikson/transit/README.md

 3. A Message Hub service instance with two topics, as well as IoT Platform historical storage extension configured to save messages to the first `topic` (for a given `event type` produced by the devices)
 4. OpenWhisk trigger configured with Message Hub feed connecting to the above instance and topic
 5. OpenWhisk action (provided in this project) to transform messages from the format provided by IoT Platform to format expected by Message Hub's bridge to Object Storage (metadata as flat fields in the message body rather than key).
-6. OpenWhisk action (provided in this project) to post messages to the second Kafka topic, plus a package binding keeping the corresponding Message Hub credentials
+6. OpenWhisk action (provided in this project) to post messages to the second Kafka topic, plus a package binding keeping the corresponding Message Hub credentials (including topic name)
 7. OpenWhisk sequence concatenating the above two actions
 8. OpenWhisk rule associating the above sequence with the above trigger
 9. Object Storage service instance with a dedicated `container` (folder)
 10. Message Hub bridge, configured to archive batches of messages from the second topic above into the Object Storage container above
 11. Spark Service configured to work with the object storage container above
 12. Jupyter notebook (provided in this project) to visualize the data in Object Storage using Spark SQL

-##### Note: the *core* of this project is the *transformation* action mentioned in item #5 above.
-The rest is (more or less) standard Bluemix configuration.